Verticillium albo-atrum

 No

-On reference found indicating soybean is attacked by this fungus. but no citation presented.
+One reference found indicates that soybean is a host of this fungus, but no citation is presented.
 No evidence that seed is a pathway for this crop.

 Helianthus annuus